Time Clock MTS Backend Databases

 Just What is the Time Clock MTS Backend Database?

-The 'backend database' is the data store in which all global Time Clock MTS information is stored.
-This data store is used by the main Time Clock MTS program and the Time Clock MTS Client software.
-If you’re using the Stand Alone Edition or Network Edition of Time Clock MTS uses a Microsoft Access 2000 database as a backend database, but you do not actually need MS Access to use Time Clock MTS).
-If you are using the Network PLUS Edtion then Time Clock MTS can use an SQL Server, MSDE, SQL Express, or MySQL database as a backend database (as well as the default Access option).
+The ‘backend database’ is the data store in which all global Time Clock MTS information is stored.
+This data store is used by the main Time Clock MTS (stand alone and administrator) program and the Time Clock MTS Client software.
+If you’re using the Stand Alone Edition or Network Edition of Time Clock MTS then it uses a Microsoft Access database (but you do not actually need MS Access to use Time Clock MTS).
+If you are using the Network PLUS Edtion then Time Clock MTS can use SQL Server, SQL Express, or MySQL as a backend database (as well as the default Access option).

 Microsoft Access Backend Database

 If you’re using the Stand Alone Edition or Network Edition of Time Clock MTS then a MS Access database is used as a backend datastore.
 This has several advantages.
 It’s easy to setup, it’s cheap, and if you have MS Access it’s easy to generate your own reports using the Access report builder.
 It does, however, have it’s failings.
 File permissions can be an issue as you need to give full access to the folder the database is in.
 Also, Access can really only support 20 database connections reliably.
 The upshot of this is if you are happy to do a bit of basic network configuration and you only want to support a few users then the standard MS Access database backend is a fine option.
-However if you want better reliability and speed, or want to support more than 20 client connections then you should consider upgrading to the Network PLUS Edition so you can make sure of the more rugged SQL Server or MySQL backend database.
+However if you want better reliability and speed, or want to support more than 20 client connections then you should consider upgrading to the Network PLUS Edition so you can make sure of the more rugged SQL Server or MySQL backend database options.

 SQL Server is a relational database management system released by Microsoft.
 This sounds complicated but in reality all it means is that it is a database that runs as an active process on a server somewhere.
 This is different to MS Access which is a simple file based database.
-The practical upshot of using MS SQL Server is that you get a product that can hold a lot more data, has built in integrity and backup routines, can support many concurrent connections to the database, and is a lot faster.
+The practical upshot of using SQL Server is that you get a product that can hold a lot more data, has built in integrity and backup routines, can support many concurrent connections to the database, and is a lot faster.
 If you are looking for robustness, speed, and greater connectivity then the SQL Server database backend is far superior and you should consider an upgrade to the Network PLUS Edition of Time Clock MTS.

 MySQL Backend Database